irods-contrib/irods-cloud-browser/INSTALL.md

 ## 2 Deploy the front-end code

 The html, javascript, and image assets are available in the released irods-cloud-frontend.zip file.
-These files should be deployed to Apache HTTP or similar web server.
+These files should be deployed to the ROOT folder of the Apache HTTP or a similar web server.

 ## 3 (optional) proxy the back end via Apache HTTP or other server